 attempt to contact the emergency contacts

-place the student in an out of school hours care program (if available)

 contact Victoria Police and/or the Department of Health and Human Services (Child Protection) to arrange for the supervision, care and protection of the student.

 School staff who are rostered on for before or after school supervision must follow the processes outlined below.